Dream On Dreamer (song): Critical reception

 presence of Davenport.
 Song's immediately contagious chorus is the ticket to active play in pop and urban sectors."
 He added, "Not to be missed."
 Troy J. Augusto from Cash Box named it Pick of the Week, declaring it as an "infectious, groove-heavy jam".
 He complimented the singer as "a gifted, dynamic and quite flexible vocalist who evens lifts some of the Heavies' mediocre material out of the darkness.
 Luckily, this track isn't one of those lesser moments and is only guaranteed longer shelflife thanks to her presence."
-Another editor, Gil L. Robertson IV, named it a "standout track" from the Excursions: Remixes & Rare Grooves album.
+Cash Box editor Gil L. Robertson IV named it a standout track from the Excursions: Remixes & Rare Grooves album.
 Dave Sholin from the Gavin Report stated that the Heavies' soon-to-be released album Brother Sister, "will be a welcome sight and sound to the thousands of fans who have been waiting patiently for its release.
 Expect this first single to whet everyone's appetite that much more."

-Caroline Sullivan from The Guardian viewed it as a "sleek" and "mainstream".
+Caroline Sullivan from The Guardian described it as "sleek" and "mainstream".
 Chuck Campbell from Knoxville News Sentinel remarked that on the "hook-oriented" track, "the rich-voiced Davenport is the centerpiece around which bandmates Simon Bartholomew, Andrew Levy and Jan Kincaid swirl inviting music".
-Maria Jimenez from Music & Media described it as a "soulful gem".
-Ralph Tee from Music Weeks RM Dance Update felt the group "are back in fine form on this extremely appealing new two step soul shuffler.
+Maria Jimenez from Music & Media named it a "soulful gem".
+Andy Beevers from Music Week gave it a score of four out of five and named it Pick of the Week in the category of Dance, saying, "London's purveyors of stylish jazz, soul and funk finally get around to releasing some brand new material.
+'Dream On Dreamer' is a classy soul track with David Morales providing a suitably smooth mix."
+Paul Moody from NME wrote, "'Dream On Dreamer' comes on like the sassiest thing on the block, but somehow it's pure gloss."
+Another NME editor, Ian McCann, noted that "N'Dea swoops magnificently into a pool of delicious strings."
+Parry Gettelman from Orlando Sentinel said the song "show the right way to update disco."
+Ralph Tee from the Record Mirror Dance Update felt the group "are back in fine form on this extremely appealing new two step soul shuffler.
 The group's only version is naturally of acoustic orientation, with real drumming, keyboards and horns gelling very nicely on this soulful outing".
-Parry Gettelman from Orlando Sentinel said that the song "show the right way to update disco."
+James Hamilton complimented the "lovely delicate jogging 95bpm Morales [remix]" in his weekly Record Mirror dance column.